-The Science Extension class allows students with an enthusiasm and talent for Science to expand their knowledge and skills in a variety of short - and long-term - projects, as well as through excursions and incursions.
+The Science Extension class allows students with an enthusiasm and talent for Science to expand their knowledge and skills in a variety of short and long-term projects.
 Students selected for this class are encouraged to question, think deeply and critically on a range of issues, and then reflect on their learning.
 Students in these classes will be chosen based on a combination of academic results, ability to think laterally, ability to interpret and problem solve real world contexts, and ability to manage a high demand workload.

 - Biology ATAR

 - Chemistry ATAR

 - Human Biology ATAR

 - Physics ATAR

 - Psychology ATAR

 - Human Biology General

-- Integrated Science General
+- Science in Practice